 * The F-100B, mentioned earlier, began life as the "NA-212", an all-weather fighter-bomber based on the F-100A.
 Design work began in June 1953, the design originally looking like an F-100A with an extended nose, but it underwent a number of zigs and zags -- first with a vee-style intake below the nose, then with a vee-style intake above and behind the cockpit.
 After a year of work, the USAF ordered nine machines for evaluation, though the order was later scaled back to three "F-107A" prototypes.
 Some sources identify the type as the "YF-107A", but all the prototypes were painted with the label "F-107A".

 The wings had automatic leading-edge slats; full-span flaps; and no ailerons, with spoilers used for roll control.
 The aircraft was fitted with an early fly-by-wire flight control system.
-The aircraft was to carry a semi-recessed nuclear munition the belly, to be delivered with a LABS system, or an external tank in the same position.
+The aircraft was to carry a semi-recessed nuclear munition the belly, to be delivered with a LABS system; an external tank could be carried in the same position, in place of the nuclear munition.
 Built-in armament consisted of four 20-millimeter cannon, though only one of the three prototypes had cannon armament.

 NORTH AMERICAN F-107A: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 11.15 meters 36 feet 7 inches wing area 34.93 sq_meters 376 sq_feet length (no probe) 18.54 meters 60 feet 10 inches height 5.94 meters 19 feet 6 inches empty weight 12,700 kilograms 28,000 pounds max take-off weight 18,145 kilograms 40,000 pounds max speed at altitude 2,090 KPH 1,300 MPH / 1,130 KT service ceiling 12,000 meters 46,000 feet range 2,495 kilometers 1,550 MI / 1,345 NMI _____________________ _________________ _______________________